tang-wenhui/tang-wenhui.github.io/_pages/about.md

 Research Interests
 ----
+* If cells in 3D multicellular systems can sense the curvature they live on, and how?
-* Collective curvature sensing in 3D multicellular systems
+* How cells organize themselves in 3D multicellular systems to perform certain functions(such as morphogensis and maturation)?
-* Cell packing and self-organization and their relationship with development and maturation
 * Multicellular flow analysis in collective cell migration
-* Cell-matrix interaction during development and differentiation
+* How cells interact with ECM during development and differentiation?
 * Temporal behavior in oscillary epithelia
+* Epithelia origami to mimic brain sulci
+* Can neuron biophysical properties and collective talks indicate different cognitive functions?

 News
 ----
-Stay tuned!
+July 2023 I will attend the Lab Tales workshop at Princeton University.
+Look forward!